nighthawkcoders/teacher_portfolio/_posts/2023-08-30-javascript-music-api.md

 </script>

 ## Hacks

-The endpoint itunes.apple.com allows requests and responses on their `data`.
-We provide the Input and Output interaction with the itunes data;  however, we do not create or manage the data.
-There is a backend process that creates and stores data.
+The endpoint itunes.apple.com allows requests and they provide responses with their data.
+Our formatting of the response provides the Input and Output interaction with the itunes data.

+We do not create or manage their data.
+The itunes system has  backend processes that create and store data.

-In this type of Website relationship we could provide..
+In this type of Website relationship we itunes could provide.

 - A better starting screen.
-Providing sample queries on screen.
+Providing sample sample queries on screen.
--  Provide a local storage to show recent or liked queries by the user.
+- Provide local storage to show recent or liked queries by the user.
+- Have interaction between this API and other functions on our site.
+For instance, we could allow music selection to dictate background music while playing a game.

-But, we would need backend help to..
+But, we would need backend help from itunes to..

 - Show most popular queries.
-- Add or modify posts.
+- Show songs by genre.
+- Show songs by era.